ajtock/NGS_intro_Cambridge_SysBio/README.md

 ## Alignment using Bowtie 2

-To align the cleaned read pairs (`SRR3166543_top1M_1_trimmed.fastq.gz` and `SRR3166543_top1M_2_trimmed.fastq.gz`) to the reference genome, we're going to use [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), a fast and memory-efficient tool that indexes the reference genome with an [FM-index](https://en.wikipedia.org/wiki/FM-index) based on the [Burrows–Wheeler Transform (BWT)](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform).
+To align the cleaned read pairs (`SRR3166543_top1M_1_trimmed.fastq.gz` and `SRR3166543_top1M_2_trimmed.fastq.gz`) to the reference genome, we're going to use [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml), a fast and memory-efficient tool that indexes the reference genome based on the [Burrows–Wheeler Transform (BWT)](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform).
 From [Li and Durbin (2009) *Bioinformatics* **25**](https://doi.org/10.1093/bioinformatics/btp324):
 > "Essentially, using backward search [...] with BWT, we are able to effectively mimic the top-down traversal on the prefix trie of the genome with relatively small memory footprint [...] and to count the number of exact hits of a string of length *m* in *O*(*m*) time independent of the size of the genome."